 If you will have your storage unit during the heat of summer (June-September) and you are planning to store sensitive electronics or valuable furniture, you should opt for the temperature control storage unit.
 These units keep the temperature at a range of 55-80 degrees all year, which will protect your items from damage caused by extreme temperatures.

-If you are storing over the colder months (October-April) and you are planning to store extra clothes and your summer items (like pool toys and rafts, bikes, roller blades, kayaks, patio table and chairs, etc.), then you can choose a drive-up or interior access storage unit.
-These items will typically not be affected by extreme cold temperatures.
+If you are storing over the colder months (October-April) and you are planning to store extra clothes and your summer items (like pool toys and rafts, bikes, rollerblades, kayaks, patio table, and chairs, etc.), then you can choose a drive-up or interior access storage unit.
+These items will typically not be affected by extremely cold temperatures.

 If you need your storage unit during July or August though, even just one month in those high temperatures can cause damage.
 If your items are sensitive to extremes, you should select the temperature control unit event for such a short period of time, to help prevent damage.

 Whether you are storing short-term or long-term, you can benefit from these tips on organization and unit maintenance.
 By following these, your storage experience will be a more pleasant one all around.

 How to Pack Items for Your Self Storage Unit

 Once you select the best unit size and type for your needs, you should gather up or purchase some of these items to make packing and organizing easier:

 We sell specially treated boxes in our retail shop inside every rental office.
 They are manufactured for storage over long periods of time and are treated to help prevent mildew.
 They are also crush-tested and will stand up to frequent use without tearing, denting, or smashing in.
 We have several sizes to choose from depending on what you need to pack inside.
 You can choose several of each size so they stack just right inside your storage unit, maximizing your space.